armory/docs/content/en/plugins/pipelines-as-code/configure.md

         notifiers:
           enabled: true
           github:
-            enabled: true       # (Default: true) Whether or not github notifications are enabled for Dinghy events, once spec.spinnakerConfig.profles.dinghy.notifiers are enabled
+            enabled: true  # (Default: true) Whether or not github notifications are enabled for Pipeline as Code events, once spec.spinnakerConfig.profles.dinghy.notifiers are enabled
 {{< /prism >}}